Howard Wolowitz: Family

 In "The Precious Fragmentation", Howard reveals that his father left his family when Howard was eleven years old.
 His mother bought him an ALF doll to help Howard try to get over it.
 When Howard finds a similar doll at a garage sale, he starts talking to it as if he were eleven again, asking him to find his father and bring him home.
 This causes Penny (who usually avoids Howard and is disgusted by him) to be pitiful and (reluctantly) sympathetic.
-The trauma of his father's desertion and the lack of a father figure throughout adolescence may be the root of much of Howard's behavior.
 In "The Shiny Trinket Maneuver", it is mentioned that the birthday party where he did his magic show was his cousin's party but it is unknown who his cousin was in the group of children that were present.
 In "The Closet Reconfiguration", Howard gets a letter from his father which is the first contact that he gets from his father in the series.
+Rick Moranis and Martin Short were considered to portray Howard's father, but the producers wanted Ringo Starr for the role.
+Starr's team declined and it was decided not to have him appear physically in the show.

 In "The Fortification Implementation", it is revealed that his father's first name is Sam, and that he fathered another child, Josh (Matt Bennett), who is Howard's half-brother.
 While at first upset at the notion that his father went on to have another family, Howard bonds with Josh when the latter shows admiration for his journey to space and possesses a lecherous nature similar to his original one.

 During season 9 it is revealed that Howard and Bernadette are expecting a baby.
 Their daughter, Halley, was born on Amy Farrah Fowler's birthday (season 10, episode "The Birthday Synchronicity") in December.
-As of season 11, they are expecting another baby, this time a son, to which Howard is desperately nervous about bonding with: in "The Neonatal Nomenclature", their son is born, and after a lot of dispute (initially due to Bernadette picking a name before he was born), is named Neil (for Armstrong, Gaiman, and Diamond) Michael (after Bernadette's father).
+As of season 11, they are expecting another baby, this time a son, to whom Howard is desperately nervous about bonding: in "The Neonatal Nomenclature", their son is born, and after a lot of dispute (initially due to Bernadette picking a name before he was born), is named Neil (for Armstrong, Gaiman, and Diamond) Michael (after Bernadette's father).